 What to know: The Come Back Alive Foundation is a Ukrainian charitable fund to help veterans and the military by supplying and repairing equipment, helping train officers, and promoting entrepreneurship initiatives among veterans.

-How to donate: You can make a donation that goes to support the charitable fund’s work or directly to the Ukrainian Army.
+How to donate: You can make a donation that supports the charitable fund’s work or goes directly to the Ukrainian Army.
 Payments are accepted from all over the world.
 There’s also an option to donate Bitcoin.

 What to know: KOLO Ukraine is an initiative started by top managers of product companies who want to provide operational assistance to the Ukrainian Armed Forces.
 The fund they created focuses on medium-sized donations that are too small for large foundations and too big for a single person to give.
 This strategy helps ensure the army receives the technical equipment it needs quickly.